itenfay/DYFStore/README.md

 #### Payment transaction notifications

-&emsp; Payment transaction notifications are sent after a payment has been requested or for each restored transaction.
+Payment transaction notifications are sent after a payment has been requested or for each restored transaction.

 ```
 @objc private func processPurchaseNotification(_ notification: Notification) {